maxpmsc92/DOStationary/README.md

-This Project is evaluation purpose.
+This Project is for evaluation purpose.